The Ellie Blog

 I’ve noticed that you’ve been showing up late for work, you’ve lost a lot of weight, and I know that you and your wife have been struggling to connect lately.
 In any of those situations, someone may be thinking about suicide.
 Are you thinking about suicide?

-When having this conversation with someone, remembering the following tips may be helpful:
+When you’re having a conversation with someone who’s thinking about suicide, remembering the following tips may be helpful:

 • Treat it like any other conversation